mParticle/docs/src/pages/guides/csv/import/index.md

 1. Connect to the mParticle SFTP server using the credentials provided.
 Once you have connected, the mParticle creates the `drop` folder.
 If you don't see one, create a folder named `drop`.
 2. Create a new folder inside the `drop` folder, and name it using the pathname provided in the mParticle UI as shown in the previous section.
 For example, based on the previous example, the folder path and name is `sftp.mparticle.com:4422:drop/us1-123456789123456789/`. **Hint:** Verify that there are no trailing spaces in the name.
-3. Use your credentials to upload your CSV files to mParticle's SFTP server, using the correct path and foldername from the previous step.
+3. Use your credentials to upload your CSV files to mParticle's SFTP server, using the correct path and folder name from the previous step.

 Files on the SFTP location are added to the processing queue nearly immediately.
 Depending on file count and file size, a backlog may develop.
 You can observe how much data has been processed using Data Master and your outbound connections.
 There is no notification of processing progress or completion.